-A fabulous solution to your organizational woes is this perfect PTA/PTO Planner and Organizing Kit.
+A fabulous solution to your organizational woes is this perfect President’s Success Kit.

 It has everything you’ll need to stay ahead of the game, including a ready to use planner to keep your binder totally organized plus all the forms, checklists and planning pages you’ll need in your role!

 There are even more binder kits for all PTO/PTA leaders available in my shop to get everyone in your group organized!

 And there you have it!
 Follow these five tips to be an utterly awesome leader in your PTO or PTA!

 What other tips do you have to be an awesome PTO/ PTA leader?

 The most prepared leaders gather resources to have right at their fingertips.
 And they share them with the other leaders and volunteers!

 The Success Kit Bundle is a fabulous bundle of 29 essential resources for every volunteer in your PTO/ PTA!

 The time and stress of hunting down the right resources is eliminated with this collection: everything you need is right here!
 Just add volunteers!